Bulk Department Updates

 Bulk departments have always been a staple in food co-ops and with more and more savvy shoppers today, they are quickly becoming one of the most popular sections to shop.
 You can find as little or as much as you need of local, organic, and conventional products, including spices, oils, cereals, rice, pasta, flour, beans, grains, nuts, dried fruit, maple syrup, candy, teas, medicinal herbs, coffee, and more.

-City Market is offering 10% discounts on all supplements and all bulk items on select days.
+Here at City Market, we offer 10% discounts on all supplements and all bulk items on select days.
 Every Tuesday, shoppers save 10% on all supplements during our Take Care Tuesdays and every Thursday, shoppers save 10% on all bulk items during our Bulk Up Thursdays.
-Check out our FAQs for more details on this program!
+Click here to learn more about this program!

 Why buy in bulk?